Responsible hosting

 • Have open alcohol in public (including sidewalks and roads).

-• Serve alcohol to an intoxicated person or someone under 19.
+• Serve alcohol to someone under 19 or someone already intoxicated.